dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

   + `<heart_rate>` is the patient heart rate being recorded.

   As with the `/api/new_patient` route, the `<patient_id>` or `<heart_rate>`
   values may be sent as an integer, a string containing an integer, or a string containing numbers and letters.
-And, it may not necessarily be the same as was sent in the `/api/new_patient` call.
+And, it may not necessarily be the same type as was sent in the `/api/new_patient` call.
 For example, the id might be sent as a string such as `"1501"` in the `new_patient` call, but sent as an integer such as `1501` in the `heart_rate` call.
 Integers and numeric strings should be accepted.
 Strings of mixed numbers and integers should be rejected.
 The actual heart rate will only be integers, not decimals.

   This route should store the sent heart rate measurement as an integer in the record for the specified patient.
 The